 Whereas if you are a larger company that requires multiple entities and customisations, then SuiteSuccess would be a better fit.

 Pro Tip: Who you choose as your implementation partner can become very important.
 SuiteSuccess has better functionality and is more expensive than the legacy options, so naturally Oracle want as many organisations to choose it as possible.
-This means if you chose NetSuite's Sales and Services Team as your implementation partner, they often won't mention the legacy options, and this could mean you loose out on some significant savings.
+This means if you chose NetSuite's Sales and Services Team as your implementation partner, they often won't mention the legacy options, and this could mean you lose out on some significant savings.
 For most companies SuiteSuccess is probably the best option, but for some, the legacy option may be better.

 NetSuite solution providers like Threadgold Consulting will always be looking out for your best interests, and will always advise the right subscription for your company, regardless of price.
 We understand that the many different options can become a bit confusing, so we will work with you to ensure you understand the differences and chose the best fit for you.